Unified-Projects/llvm-project/mlir/docs/Tutorials/UnderstandingTheIRStructure.md

 And will yield the following output:

 ```
-visiting op: 'builtin.module' with 0 operands and 0 results
+visiting op: 'module' with 0 operands and 0 results
  1 nested regions:
   Region with 1 blocks:
-    Block with 0 arguments, 0 successors, and 2 operations
+    Block with 0 arguments, 0 successors, and 3 operations
       visiting op: 'dialect.op1' with 0 operands and 4 results
       1 attributes:
        - 'attribute name' : '42 : i32'
        0 nested regions:
       visiting op: 'dialect.op2' with 0 operands and 0 results
-      1 attributes:
-       - 'other attribute' : '42 : i64'
        2 nested regions:
         Region with 1 blocks:
           Block with 0 arguments, 0 successors, and 1 operations